This article is one in a series that aims to understand the basic SEO technical foundations to optimize your blog.

 Since search engines (like Google) have evolved and improved over the years, your blog post probably deserves a few edits.
 Back in 2010, articles on these engines would be up to 25% longer.

-Luckily, there’s a range of free and premium SEO tools online that can help with editorializing your content for SEO.
+Luckily, there’s a range of free and premium SEO tools online that can help editorialize your SEO content.
 This includes things like title tags for your images and head tags for your website content.

 (Free)Title tags help search engines better understand your website — their understanding is coded as keywords in your content.